Lawrence Block: Keller

 Four episodic novels (Hit Man (1998), Hit List (2000), Hit Parade (2006) and Hit Me (2013)) as well as one full-length novel (Hit and Run (2008)) chronicle the life of Keller, a lonely, wistful hitman who originally appeared as a semi-regular feature in Playboy magazine in the 1990s.
 Most of the novels are fix-ups of related short stories; Hit and Run is the only Keller novel conceived of and written as a single story.
 In 2016, a new novella was published, Keller's Fedora, in which Keller is persuaded to come out of retirement for one last job.

-Keller's full name is John Paul Keller (a fact mentioned in Hit Man), although he is rarely called anything but Keller in the series.
+Keller's full name is John Paul Keller (a fact mentioned rarely, and almost in passing, in several books), although he is almost always addressed simply as Keller.
 The stories are rarely action-oriented or focused on the details of his crimes, instead being character studies of Keller's personality and the people he meets (e.g., Keller's being hired to kill a major league baseball designated hitter but postponing the act and following the team to away games so the hitter can reach the career milestone of 400 home runs).
 Originally based in New York City, after a disastrous hit gone wrong he later relocates to New Orleans where he lives under the name "Nicholas Edwards" and marries, has a child and works in construction.
 Keller receives assignments via a contact named Dot, who is originally based in White Plains.
 His assignments usually take him to different cities, where he often envisions himself retiring from the business, daydreaming about settling there, before finishing off the assignment and returning, his fantasies forgotten as a passing dream.
 Keller's pastime is stamp collecting, to which he is nearly obsessively devoted.
 He collects non-U.S. issues, prior to 1940, with a particular interest in stamps from former colonies of the French Empire.

 Hit and Run was nominated for the CWA Gold Dagger at the 2009 Crime Thriller Awards.